kenlowrie/smd/docs/section/nsvar-doc.md

 Attribute names, on the other hand, are restricted to these requirements:

-[ulist.wc_open]
+[ulist.wc_tag_open]
     Must contain only letters, numbers, underscores or dashes Are case sensitive.
-That is, abc and ABC are different variable names [ulist.wc_close]
+That is, abc and ABC are different variable names [ulist.wc_tag_close]

 Here are some examples of attribute names: